eezstreet/SWATEliteForce/README.md

 # CHANGES, SUMMARIZED #
 	* The Stetchkov Syndicate and base game missions are compressed into one campaign.
 As in The Stetchkov Syndicate, some equipment will need to be unlocked.
 	* New EXTRA MISSIONS.
 These are a separate campaign that show in the Create Campaign menu dropdown (you'll have a choice, either SWAT 4 + TSS or EXTRA MISSIONS)
+	* Important QOL (quality-of-life) and playability features that are essential to playing the game.
+		** There is an FOV slider and Mouse Smoothing disable checkbox.
+Also, widescreen resolutions are available in the menu and are (mostly) free of bugs.
 	* Suspects employ a greater variety of tactics.
 "Insane" suspects will shoot without hesitation at hostages.
 "Polite" ones on the other hand, won't make this a priority.
 		** Suspects will also try to shoot at you as they're fleeing.
 	* Smarter Officer AI!